logos-electromechanical/8x8Driver/README.md

 This is a library for the forthcoming Logos Electromechanical 8x8 Driver.
-It is based opn the library for the Adafruit 16-channel PWM & Servo driver.
+It is based on the library for the Adafruit 16-channel PWM & Servo driver.

   Pick one up today in the adafruit shop!
   ------> http://www.adafruit.com/products/815